brycewray/hugo-site/content/posts/2022/09/new-way-lqips-hugo-0-104-0/index.md

 [^CSP]: If you have a strict [Content Security Policy](https://content-security-policy.com) and need to work around the issue of inline styling, you might want to examine the admittedly more complicated [original](https://github.com/brycewray/hugo_site/blob/main/layouts/shortcodes/imgh-colors.html) from which I extracted this example.

 Finally, be sure to check the `$.Colors` [example page](https://staticbattery.com/), and its [source code](https://github.com/bep/gallerydeluxe), mentioned in the 0.104.0 release notes.

+**Later note**: I subsequently found a [2018 article](https://calendar.perfplanet.com/2018/gradient-image-placeholders/) which suggested the result of this approach should be considered as not an LQIP but, rather, a **GIP** (gradient image placeholder).
+Fair enough --- and please, folks, let's avoid any *.gif*-style arguments about how to pronounce the *G* of *GIP*.
+{.yellowBox}